-The entry regarding the force of the electrodes (in Kilo Newton: kN) that is used to press the welded parts together is part of any welding program.
+The indication which force the electrodes shall use to press the welded parts together (in kilonewton: kN) is part of any welding program.

 Therefore, the timer generates - with an internal characteristic curve - for each programmed force value a corresponding output signal that can be used as an actuating variable for the electrode's force.